zhullyb/monyhar/monyhar/components/signin/public/identity_manager/README.md

 # The Primary Account
-- "Primary account" in IdentityManager refers to the account that has been blessed for sync by the user (what in Chromium historically was often referred to as the "authenticated account").
+- "Primary account" in IdentityManager refers to the account that has been blessed for sync by the user (what in Monyhar historically was often referred to as the "authenticated account").
 - "Unconsented primary account" is intuitively the browsing identity of the user that we display to the user; the user may or may not have blessed this account